-Restructuring of liabilities (Group)
+Restructuring of liabilities (Group and Company)

-For calculating the fair value of financial liabilities that are renegotiated in the restructuring process, the management determines the discount rate by using the interest rates of last applicable bank loans and leasing liabilities.
-In case the Group's transactions with external parties were made in earlier periods, the Group analyses the impact of market trends in interest rates since the transaction, as well as assesses the potential impact of change in the Group's credit risk.
-The Group has estimated that appropriate discount rate is 10,1 %.
-The applicable interest rate was calculated by taking the interest rate of bonds issued by the Parent Company in 2008 (14 per cent), subtracting the July 2008 Euribor rate and adding current Euribor rate.
+For calculating the amortised cost of financial liabilities that are renegotiated in the restructuring process, the management determines the discount rate by using the interest rates of last applicable bank loans and leasing liabilities.
+In case the Group's and Company's transactions with external parties were made in earlier periods, management analyses the impact of market trends in interest rates since the transaction, as well as assesses the potential impact of change in the Group's and Company's credit risk.
+Management has estimated that appropriate discount rate is 10,1 %.
+The applicable interest rate was calculated by taking the interest rate of bonds issued by the Parent Company in 2008 (14 per cent), subtracting the July 2008 Euribor rate and adding Euribor rate at the moment of debt extinguishment.